 If you feel like you have too much money in your checking account but are wondering what to do with your extra cash, we got you covered!

 1. Put it in a high-yield savings account

 While some checking accounts offer interest on the balance, it’s not usually a very competitive rate.
 You’ll get the highest returns from a dedicated savings account, especially a high-yield savings account or MMA.

-Without a goal for your savings, it can be easy to let money just sit in your checking account.
+Without a goal for your money, it can be easy to let it just sit in your checking account.
 By creating specific plans for your savings, though, you can not only make moves toward your future, but also put your money to work for you in the process.

 Checking Account FAQs

 How often should I move money from checking to savings?

 How often you move money from your checking to your savings is essentially up to you.
 To make it easy, you can set up an automatic transfer to shift money from checking to savings once a month, weekly, or on whatever schedule works for you and your monthly cash flow.
 These transfers are predictable and can be budgeted for, and you can make changes at any time.